 Josiah owned a saw mill in Flag Pond.

-He had some slaves and built a school and church for the slaves.
+He owned some enslaved individuals and built a school and church for them.

 He is rumored to have maintained a half-way house for Confederate spies.

 One evening someone rode to Josiah’s house and told him that Major George Kirk’s mounted infantry was riding up the holler.
-Apparently it was Kirk’s raiders.
-Josiah rode his horse to a half-way house, he is said to have maintained for Confederate spies.
-Josiah told them what was coming and to scatter.
-Josiah didn’t get away from the house and was inside when the Unionist arrived.
-The Yankees questioned Josiah about the whereabouts of the rebs. but would provide no information.
-The Unionists then hung Josiah on a plum tree but let him down just before he expired.
-He still would not provide any info so they hung him again with the same results.
-At this point Unionist Officers rode up, found out what was going on then ordered two men to kill him by hanging.
-The lead officer left two soldiers to carry out the hanging while the rest of the soldiers rode off looking for the rebs that had been in the half-way house.
-The Unionist soldiers proceeded to hang Josiah but a young girl that worked for Josiah’s family ran to the hanging Josiah and jumped up a grabbed the rope hanging Josiah.
-With both of their weights holding the rope down, Josiah and the girl, the Unionist soldiers couldn’t pull them both up off the ground so they let the rope go and rode away after the other soldiers.
+Apparently, it was Kirk’s raiders.
+Josiah rode his horse to the half-way house he is said to have maintained for Confederate spies and told its residents who was coming and to scatter.
+Josiah didn’t get away from the house and was inside when the Union soldiers arrived.
+The Yankees questioned Josiah about the whereabouts of the rebels, but Josiah would not provide information.
+The Unionists then hung Josiah on a plum tree, but they let him down just before he expired.
+However, he still would not provide any information, so they hung him again, At that point, Union officers rode up, found out what was going on, then ordered two men to kill Josiah by hanging.
+The lead officer left two soldiers to carry out their order while the rest of the soldiers rode off looking for the rebs that had been in the half-way house.
+The Union soldiers proceeded to hang Josiah again, but a young girl who worked for Josiah’s family ran over and jumped up towards Josiah, grabbing the rope used to hang Josiah.
+With the weight of both individuals holding the rope down, the soldiers couldn’t pull them both up off the ground, so they let the rope go and rode away.

-Sometime later the young girl confronted Josiah and told him that he owed her something for saving his life.
-Josiah told her that he didn’t deal with women.
-The next day the workers from Josiah’s saw mill showed up with lumber, where the girl lived, and proceeded to build her a house.
+Sometime later, the young girl confronted Josiah and told him that he owed her something for saving his life.
+Josiah responded that he didn’t deal with women.
+However, the next day the workers from Josiah’s saw mill showed up at the girl’s residence with lumber and proceeded to build her a new house.

-From that hanging point on, Josiah wore a beard that was under his chin and around his neck.
-My sons and I always wondered why he wore his beard around his neck and not where else on his face.
-It was a very strange looking beard.
-We finally figured why he wore his beard like he did.
-It apparently was because he had hanging scars around his neck where the hanging rope burned and ripped the skin.
-Josiah was only trying to hide the scars.
+From that point on, Josiah wore a beard that was under his chin and around his neck.
+My sons and I always wondered why he wore his beard around his neck and nowhere else on his face: It was a very strange-looking beard.
+Finally, we figured out why he wore his beard like he did: It apparently was because he had scars around his neck where the hanging rope had burned and ripped the skin.
+Josiah was only trying to hide his scars.